JohnHowes93/nc-news-fe/checklist.md

 - [~] Responsive design
   - checkout flexbox for article display for flexibiloity
   - definitely a good start here but could be improved.
 Think about utilising media queries to tweek the css you already have to make it fit the phone
-- [YES - In most cases] Content legible (not too wide, obstructed, etc)
-  - less responsiveness means some of the content is rendered outside of the frame of the window itself.
 - [~] No errors in the console
   - although there are no errors, there a quite a few console.logs!
 Don't forget to remove